Crawling (song): Music video

 The video was directed by the Brothers Strause.
 It portrays a young woman's inner conflict dealing with an abusive relationship.
 The woman (portrayed by Katelyn Rosaasen) closes off to the rest of the world, represented with the special effects of crystals forming around her.
 By the end, the crystals recede.

-This video was supposed to have a "darker" ending to it when the first synopsis was written, being a take on Species where a psycho fan kills the band, but Warner Bros. rejected the idea, and the final ending was written in its place.
+The original synopsis for the video featured a different conclusion inspired by the film Species, involving a fan attacking the band.
+However, this concept was rejected by Warner Bros., leading to the implementation of the current ending.

-"Crawling" was the first music video with Dave Farrell in the band.
-Phoenix returned to Linkin Park just before they began work on this video.
+"Crawling" was the first music video with Dave "Phoenix" Farrell in the band, as he had returned just before the video was filmed.
+Mike Shinoda is depicted playing rhythm guitar, although Brad Delson plays all guitars and bass on the record.

 The video was nominated for Best Rock video on MTV's Video Music Awards.
 It lost to Limp Bizkit's "Rollin".

 Bonus content

 The bonus feature on the CD is the same footage that is a hidden easter egg on Frat Party at the Pankake Festival.
 However, the footage here is uncensored, while the footage on "Frat Party" is censored.

 A "Strictly Limited Numbered Edition" DVD single was also released which includes a live version of "Crawling" that was performed at the Dragon Festival, though the audio is dubbed with the studio version of the song.
 The video has a multiple camera angle feature which allows viewers to see different camera angles of the performance with the use of the DVD remote control.
 The DVD also has four 30-second live snippets of "One Step Closer", "By Myself", "With You", and "A Place for My Head".
 The live video of "Crawling" is available on Warner Bros.
 Records YouTube channel, which was uploaded on February 9, 2010.
 The video is also available as a DVD extra to "Frat Party at the Pankake Festival".